elasticdeeplearning/edl/doc/boss_tutorial.md

 ```text
 ```

-## Part-2: Launch the PaddlePaddle EDL Training Jobs on a Kubernetes Cluster
+## Part-2: Launch the Paddlepaddle EDL Training Jobs on a Kubernetes Cluster

 Before launching the EDL training-jobs, we can start-up a monitor program to watch the Trainer process changes.